Boy 87: Plot summary

 Boy 87 starts with a boy named Shif.
 It begins in an unnamed dictatorship.
 It's a day like any other for Shif and his best friend, 'Bini'.
 They are at school.
 Shif reflects on what they want to do when they grow up and finish their military service for the country.
 They are both exceedingly smart; they skipped multiple grades and are about to begin military school early.

 After a few days, soldiers show up around the school, scouting for any children trying to evade military service.
 Shif discovers that his mother has lied to him about his father.
-She told Shif when he was younger that his father had died in hospital but in fact, he is still alive, but in prison.
+She told Shif when he was younger that his father had died in hospital but in fact he was sent to prison.

 Soon after, Shif sees the soldiers near his home.
 When one soldier confronts him, Shif runs away back home.
 Things begin to escalate when Bini doesn't arrive at school the next day, then when Shif arrives home his mother tells him he has to leave without her or his sister.
 The government is after him.
 Shif packs everything he needs to take with him.
 Soldiers enter his home and search for evidence that he plans to leave.
 They find the packed bag.
 Shif and Bini are put on a truck which takes them to a prison.

 They are scared and exhausted because the truck takes a full day to reach the prison where cargo containers are used to imprison 'traitors'.
 They are thrown into the same container along with other prisoners, some of whom have been there for over a decade.
 Shif and Bini are confused, exhausted and thirsty.
 The prisoners explain the rules and how things work.
 They are allowed to exercise for ten minutes a day.
 The container becomes freezing at night and very hot during the day.
 They are given hardly any food or water.
 One of the other prisoners, Yonas, explains that they have an escape plan for them, as they are young and healthy compared to the other prisoners and might succeed.
 They could then tell the outside world about the situation in the country.
 Yonas also reveals that Shif's father may still be alive; they were sent to the same prison a few years ago.

 Shif and Bini launch the escape plan.
 They make a run for it but are chased by the guards.
 Shif escapes but Bini does not.
 Shif decides he must try to make it north towards the Mediterranean Sea to escape to Italy and wait for his family there.